kainam00/watcher/README.md

 <h3>Installation</h3>
 This assumes a CentOS/RedHat-like system.
 Everything else should be easily hackable.

+<h4>Easy-mode</h4>
+Grab the RPM from the RPM directory.
+Install it manually, add it to you local repo, do whatever you want.
+The associated documentation is in there, but it's pretty easy-mode.

+<h4>Manual</h4>
+Also not that complicated, just more of a pain if you're putting this on a lot of hosts.
 * Clone or download the repo into a place of your choosing (such as /opt/watcher) and go into that directory

 ```bash